Outsourcing to Armenia

 1. Contract for Services with a Third Party

-A master agreement may be entered into between the client company and the Armenian service provider when a multiple project relationship is contemplated.
-Each project to be performed for the client company can then be described on an exhibit attached to the master agreement.
-Many of the provisions of the agreement will depend on the type of services being produced.
-The agreement will include a detailed description of the services to be performed, including: detailed specifications of the work product; deliverables, delivery schedule and milestones for completing the work product; schedule of project meetings and reports to be provided by the service provider; and pricing.
+A master agreement can be established between the client company and the Armenian service provider when a multi-project relationship is contemplated.
+Each project is performed through an exhibit attached to the master agreement.
+The contents of the agreement will depend on the specific nature of the services provided.
+Key components include a detailed description of the services to be performed, including detailed specifications of the deliverables, projected delivery schedule, work milestones, schedules for project reviews and reports, as well as pricing.

 2. Contract for Services with a Subsidiary

 The parent-subsidiary relationship, crucial for tax purposes, necessitates "arms-length" agreement provisions—similar to those between unaffiliated entities.
 However, several distinct clauses pertain to subsidiary agreements: